 If it is leaking, I have a spray bottle of soapy water ready to help me find leaks in the hoses/connections that are accessible.
 This might be the point where you realize your j-boot or turbo outlet hose is split or your throttle body seals are gone.
 These can be easily fixed but other problems may yet exist so once any sort of repair is made a second test is a good idea to verify the fix or to know if there is more work to be done.

 If the intake system will not even pump up (using the j-boot adapter and your shop compressor) then leaks are almost certainly serious.
-Perhaps even serious enough to affect your idle.
+Perhaps even serious enough to affect your engine starting and/or idle.
 The leaks shown above are the kind you may find without having to remove the intake manifold.
 My troubleshooting weapon of choice is to isolate parts of the system and then repeat the pump-up test.
-Pinching off hoses can help eliminate problem areas although many times the hoses are so hardened, its impossible to reliably pinch them off.
+Pinching off hoses can help eliminate problem areas although many times the hoses are so hardened, its impossible to pinch them off.

 Even if you're able to repair some leaks in the accessible areas, theres a good chance that you will repeat the pump up test and still see your monitoring gauge bleeding off rapidly.
 So, to look deeper, you will need to pull the intake and investigate.
 This is almost always the case for me.

 So basically; I intend to pull the intake manifold, pressurize the plumbing under the intake and then use soapy water to find any leaks.
 The problem is that with the intake removed there will be several openings that will not allow pressure to build.
 This same situation occurs weather I chose to use the copper cap adapter or the intake test adapter.
 So, what to do?
 Another adapter and some plugs are needed, of course.
 The plugs fit into the hoses that would normally connect to the intake ports between intake runners 1&2 and 2&3.
 And the throttle body block-off adapter simply blocks off the throttle body flange.